-Nothing in this Code of Practice is intended to preclude the contractor's supervisor from being one of the persons involved in the work on the tower, or being responsible for supervision.
+Nothing in this Code of Practice is intended to preclude the contractor's supervisor from being one of the persons involved in the work on the tower or being responsible for supervision.

-The BT External Radio Works Supervisor, the RCLO and the BT External Radio Safety Manager will have the authority to stop the work if, in their opinion, any of the above conditions are not being adequately complied with or if the safety of BT staff, other persons or BT's plant and equipment is exposed to risk.
+The BT Representative, RCLO or the BT Senior Tower Policy Manager will have the authority to stop the work if, in their opinion, any of the above conditions are not being adequately complied with or if the safety of BT staff, other persons or BT's plant and equipment is exposed to risk.